miku0129/breaktime_timer/README.md

 ## Minuterie

-Effective time management is crucial for all businesses.. ⏰
+Effective time management is crucial for all businesses.⏰

 I've created an application called <strong>Minuterie</strong> to improve operations.<br>